Helping a Client by Invalidating a Regulation

 The company maintained and documented postings and evidence of distribution to each employee of LCAs, including at some third-party sites.
 The argument was upheld in federal court that with the company, with its documentation of postings and past interactions with DOL investigators, believed in good faith that their procedures were in compliance with regulations and so could not be a “willful” violation.
 Ultimately, the company was able to settle the dispute.

-It is important to remember, while these good faith efforts we recognized, H-1B employers are required to post notices to third-party sites where H-1B employees perform services.
+It is important to remember, while these good faith efforts were recognized, H-1B employers are required to post notices to third-party sites where H-1B employees perform services.
 Compliance initiatives and enforcement actions have increased dramatically, particularly against IT companies.